Arriving in Venice by Ship

 Venice cruise terminals

-Most cruise ships arrive at either the Marittima terminal buildings (see photo above) or the secondary San Basilio pier (inset photo), which caters mostly to smaller cruise ships and river vessels.
+Traditionally, most cruise ships have arrived at either the Marittima terminal buildings (see photo above) or the secondary San Basilio and Santa Marta piers (inset photo), which cater mostly to smaller cruise ships and river vessels.

-Occasionally, river boats and other very small ships will moor on the Riva or waterfront promenade next to Venice's public gardens above the Piazza San Marco.
+As a bonus, river boats and hotel barges often spend a couple of nights moored on the Riva or waterfront promenade next to Venice's public gardens above the Piazza San Marco.
 This is a great location, since you can easily walk along the water to the Piazza San Marco in about 15 minutes without getting lost.

 For more cruise information, see these articles: